gkapfham/python-talk-abstracts/pycon_education_2025_execexam.md

 ExecExam see a detailed report of all failing checks and specific suggestions for code fixes or alternative approaches that will enable the student's project to pass the tests.

+this talk will equip teachers with the knowledge and skills that they will need to start using GitHub Classroom in their next class.

 These additions make ExecExam more than just a Pytest test runner, offering educators and students a comprehensive